WjinZhang/DMRIntTk/README.md

 Res=DMRInt_densitypeak(bin_weight, totalDMR, prefer = "probe", arraytype = "450K")
 ```
+Plus, the EPIC array data is also supported in DMRIntTk with the parameter arraytype = "EPIC".
+More examples are shown in the help page of DMRIntTk package.
 ## Step-by-step use of DMRIntTk
 ### DMR sets identification
  Since DMR integration requires multiple DMR sets predicted by different methods as inputs, users should either have the self-identified multiple DMR sets, or directly use the DMR detection functions provided by DMRIntTk to identify DMR sets.